3mcloud/azure-keyvault-rotator/README.md

-## Key Vault Rotation Functions
+# Key Vault Rotation Functions

 This project has one function that will rotate any secret as long as it is defined how to rotate that password.

 The function require following information stored in secret as tags:

-- $secret.Tags["ValidityPeriodDays"] - number of days, it defines expiration date for new secret, the secret will get rotated 30 days prior to this date.
+- $secret.Tags["ValidityPeriodDays"] - number of days, it defines expiration for the entry in Key Vault.
+The secret will get rotated 30 days prior to this date.
+- $secret.Tags["ExpiresInDays"] - number of days, it defines expiration for actual secret.
 - $secret.Tags["ResourceName"] - The name of the azure resource to rotate
 - $secret.Tags["SubscriptionId"] - The name of the azure subscription that resource is in
 - $secret.Tags["ResourceGroupName"] - The name of the azure resource group that the resource is in